General Philosophy of Service Observing

 The key concept in optimizing the use of the available time to produce the highest scientific return is Flexible Scheduling, i.e., the capability to continuously adapt the observing schedule to the external, often unpredictable conditions.
 For this reason, and unlike in the case of space observatories, it is not generally possible to foresee the precise date when a given observation or programme will be carried out.

-In order to meet the goals stated above while also serving the needs of a diverse astronomical community, it is necessary to have a structured system in place that guides and monitors programmes throughout their entire life cycle, from the initial submission of the observation programmes to the use of their data for archival research in the future.
-The ESO Data Management and Operations Division (DMO) has been given the responsibility to develop the VLT Data Flow System (DFS) to supply the tools and services necessary to achieve these goals.
+To meet the goals stated above while also serving the needs of a diverse astronomical community, it is necessary to have a structured system in place that guides and monitors programmes throughout their entire life cycle, from the initial submission of the observation programmes to the use of their data for archival research in the future.
+The ESO Data Management and Operations Division (DMO) has developed the VLT Data Flow System (DFS) that includes the tools and services necessary to achieve these goals.

 Managing Service Mode programmes through their life cycle is the joint responsibility of: